Simple analysis of off-axis solenoid fields using the scalar magnetostatic potential: application to a Zeeman-slower for cold atoms: The magnetic field of a finite uniform solenoid

 from which we obtain, up to third order,

 Finally, using $r\sin\theta=\rho$ and $r\cos\theta=z$, in the limit $R/L\ll1$, Eq.~(\ref{Eq.14}) yields

-which is expressed here in CGS units, with $\alpha=2\pi NI/c$, to facilitate direct comparison with the result presented in ref.\cite{Jackson95}.
+which is expressed here in CGS (Gaussian) units, with $\alpha=2\pi NI/c$, to facilitate a direct comparison with the result presented in the second edition of reference \cite{Jackson98}.

 To show a practical application of the method, we now compare our results to a realistic numerical calculation of a finite solenoid.
 Figure \ref{Fig2} shows the numerical results for the magnitude of the magnetic field and its components.
-The calculation assumes that the solenoid is composed of a series of single circular coils, and performs a direct summation over the exact analytical expression, based on elliptic integrals, for each individual coil.
-The numerical result was determined to be very close to the experimental results, as at this scale the error introduced by approximating the actual helical winding by a sequence of circular single coils is typically negligible.
+The calculation assumes that the solenoid is composed of a series of circular coils, and performs a direct summation over the exact analytical expression, based on elliptic integrals, for each individual coil.
+The numerical result were verified to accurately represent the field of a physical solenoid, through measurements with a Hall probe along the axis.
+This was expected since the error introduced by approximating the actual helical winding by a sequence of circular coils is typically negligible at this scale.
 The relevant physical parameters are given in the captions of Fig.\ref{Fig2}.

 Further, in Fig.~\ref{Fig3}, we compare the analytical results obtained by keeping the first eight terms in the expansion (corresponding to the fifteenth order in $r$) against the numerical calculations shown in Fig.~\ref{Fig2}.
 In addition, Fig.~\ref{Fig3} also shows the good partial agreement obtained using the third order approximation, extending to distances up to about half the size of the solenoid.
 Note that, for a real finite system, the disagreement increases rapidly after some point.
 That can be improved significantly by including higher order terms, allowing for a much better approximation near the edges, as shown in Fig.~\ref{Fig3}.
-However, due to some of the simplifications made, the approximate analytical result still does not contain all the physics of the problem.
-For instance, it does not accurately describe the field outside the solenoid.
+However, due to the simplifications made, the approximate analytical result does not contain all the physics of the problem.
+For instance, it does not accurately describe the field outside the solenoid, and it will most likely fail outside the radius of convergence of the power series expansion.
 Nevertheless, the magnetostatic potential method still provides a reasonable representation of the internal fields up to the very end of the solenoid.